Maxnor899/small-audio-toolkit/docs/03_technical/06_ANALYSIS_PROTOCOL_SCHEMA.md

-# Configuration Reference
+# Protocol Reference

-This document defines the **configuration contract** as implemented by the current codebase.
+This document defines the **Protocol contract** as implemented by the current codebase.

 It documents: